 The following represents of Draft list of reporting needs and key items to be included in future Annual Reports.
 EPA has also indicated that they plan to release Annual Report template in the next few months for permittees to use in developing their first Annual Report.
-The City's first Annual Report will need to be submitted on September 30, 2019 and will summarize relevant compliance activities that have been completed over the first permit year or since July 1, 2018.
+The City's Annual Report has been submitted by September 30th of each year of the permit summarizing relevant compliance activities that have been completed over the past permit year beginning in July and ending in June of the following year.